unknown-gd/quakejs/cctools/README.md

 Those are the files you need to find and put in the texture folders of pak0.pk3

 If the map uses a lot of textures/shaders the upper part of the list sometimes is not displayed in the console.
 In this case you can open the page in Firefox or Chromium developer mode (Press F12).
 Switch to the Console-Tab.
 Everything in the game's console is displayed there as well.

+## Other missing content (sounds / models)

+In order to find out what is missing start the map in your browser and open the console after joining the server by pressing

+~ or ^

+Missing content is written in bold and yellow.

 ## Sources for custom content and missing textures
 The Q3A demo is missing some textures and models compared with the full version (e.g. there is no Grenade Launcher and BFG10!).